Aditi-Sharma13/SMSP/README.md

 Student Management System Project.

+A C++ console-based project for managing student records using file handling — add, view, search, update, and delete student data efficiently.

 #### OVERVIEW:

-This is a Student Management System built using C++, featuring file handling for storing and managing student data permanently.
+The Student Management System is a menu-driven C++ project demonstrating the use of classes, objects, and file handling for persistent data storage.

-It allows users to add, display, search, delete, and update student records using a menu-driven interface.
+It’s designed to simulate how basic database operations (CRUD) work internally in C++.

 ##### FEATURES:

-Add new student records
+- ➕ Add new student records

-Display all students
+- 📋 Display all student data

-Search student details
+- 🔍 Search for a student by roll number

-Delete a specific student
+- 🗑️ Delete a specific student record

-Update existing student information
+- ✏️ Update existing student information

-Data is stored permanently using file handling (data.txt)
+- 💾 Persistent storage using file handling (`data.txt`)

 ###### TECHNOLOGIES USED:
 Language: C++